HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 })
 ```

 Here we first check to only do this on the client and not during server side rendering.
-Then we check if we are already logged in as well as if we are called after a successful login.
+Then we check if we are already logged in as well as if we are called after a successful login and handle those cases accordingly.
 Now all we need to update are the event handlers for the button clicks that trigger login and logout.

 ```javascript
 emitter.on('auth:startAuthentication', () => webAuth.authorize())